DreamRealitii/BadCutType/README.md

 - Display text when you lose your combo to a wall.

 Issues:
 - When watching replays, sometimes displays bad cut text when the player didn't do anything wrong, and uses the wrong text for bomb hits.
-My theory is different grip settings between players.
+My theory is different grip/height settings between players.

 Quick install:
 - Use ModAssistant, or copy .dll file from release into Beat Saber Plugins folder.